+Your child needs your encouragement to develop her own inner compass.
 Respect her feelings about others.
 If she feels uncomfortable letting Uncle Herman hug her, teach her to shake hands.
 When a preschooler refuses a repeat playdate with a playground acquaintance, listen to why, try to assist her in problem solving, but by all means let her make the decisions about who she plays with.
 Affirm her ability to trust her own feelings, including discomfort she can't really identify.
 Children need to make their own decisions about relationships from an early age.

 14. Model talking about the hard things.